thisch/ngsolve/README.md

 svn://svn.code.sf.net/p/ngsolve/code
 </pre>

-The trunk of the repository can be found in the master branch.
-All old branches 4.9,5.0,... are in respective git branches v4.9,v5.0,... .
+The trunk of the svn repository is mirrored to the master branch.
+All old branches 4.9,5.0,... are mirrored to the respective git branches v4.9,v5.0,... .

 Since the git repository is created from the original subversion repository using git filter-branch, fast-forwarding of the individual